HowardRiddiough/msw/README.md

 See [CONTRIBUTING.md](https://github.com/HowardRiddiough/msw-live/blob/master/CONTRIBUTING.md)

 # Command Line Tools
-Once `msw` is you can invoke the live forecast visualisation as follows:
+Once `msw` is installed you can invoke the live forecast visualisation as follows:

     mswlive